fedezimm/g-challenge/README.md

 The **view_name** parameter is needed and the allowed values are:
 * most_hired_departments
 * department_job_quarter_counts

+The backup route creates an avro file with the data on the table and store it in the file system (just the last backup) and it uploads to azure storage account (all the backups done).

+The restore route takes the last backup generated in the file system and restore the db table requested within.

 Some libraries used were:
 * pandas: to read the csv files as dataframes and iterate through them.